0xAX/asm/content/asm_5.md

 mov rsi, argv1
 ```

-If we use the `%define` directive to define a macro, the macro code is evaluated when the macro is used.
-NASM provides additional directive - `%xdefine` which has the same form as the `%define` directive but it is evaluated immediately at the point of definition.
+When we use the `%define` directive to define a macro, the macro is expanded when it is used.
+NASM also provides the `%xdefine` directive, which looks similar but evaluates the macro immediately at the point of definition.

 ## Multi-line NASM macros

-As the complexity of your programs will grow, you may start to notice repeatable patterns.
-Single-line macros are good but might be not always enough.
+As the complexity of your programs grows, you may start to notice repeatable patterns.
+Single-line macros are good, but might not always be enough.
 That’s where multi-line macros may become useful.
-Unlike single-line %define macros, which simply substitute a short expression or instruction, multi-line macros allow you to define an entire block of code with parameters
+Unlike single-line `%define` macros, which simply substitute a short expression or instruction, multi-line macros allow you to define an entire block of code with parameters.

 A definition of a multi-line macro starts with the `%macro` NASM directive and ends with the `%endmacro` directive.
 The general form of a multi-line macro is: